zopa-simon-cass/tapNrun/README.md

 ```

 ## Testing

-1. Run tests with Jasmine `open -a "Google Chrome" SpecRunner.html`
+1. Run tests with the testing framework Jasmine `open -a "Google Chrome" SpecRunner.html`
 2. Alternatively tests can be ran in Terminal using Karma `npm test`

 ## Code coverage